‘Magic Circle’ Firms ExplainedAugust 8, 2014

-The legal profession is beginning to realise that a law degree is not the only route to a legal career, and 2013 is most certainly the year for legal apprenticeships.
+The legal profession is beginning to realise that a law degree is not the only route to a legal career.
 Research by the National Apprenticeship Service shows that 77% of employers who already have apprentices believe that apprenticeships make individuals more competitive and 88% believe that they lead to a more motivated workforce.

 What is a legal apprenticeship?